 Cheshire, Massachusetts: Monument to Jefferson's Mammoth CheeseResembles an old-fashioned cheese press.
-Honors a mammoth cheese that was made for Thomas Jefferson in 1801.
+Honors a 1,234-pound cheese that was made for Thomas Jefferson in 1801.
 Its critics mocked it as "The Mammoth Cheese," and the name stuck.

 Cheshire Cheese Monument

 - Church St., Cheshire, MA

 - About a half-mile east of Hwy 8 on Church St. Northeast corner of Church and School Sts.